 At what age should I bring my child to the pediatric dentist for the first time?
 We are asked this a lot, and the answer is “1 year or 6 months after they get their first tooth.”
 Why so early?
 Two reasons:

-2. Child’s comfort—the sooner they become comfortable visiting our office, sitting in the chair and letting us peek in their mouth, the easier each subsequent visit will be.
+2. Child’s comfort—The sooner they become comfortable visiting our office, sitting in the chair, and letting us peek in their mouth, the easier each subsequent visit will be.
 We want them to like it here!

 There are many types of sedation that can be used to help make your child comfortable during a dental procedure.
-Our trained team partners with you to determine the best, most cost-effective and appropriate one for treating your child, should sedation be required.
+Our trained team partners with you to determine the best, most cost-effective, and appropriate one for treating your child, should sedation be required.

 We are committed to doing everything possible to make your child’s visit to the pediatric dentist a great experience.
 To help us create a comfortable environment and prepare for their visit, we have several resources and recommendations.